Article

 Discussing action items

 When I talk about discussing action items, I don’t mean diving deep into planning every minute detail.
-Nor do I mean carving out specific time to talk about actions specifically.
+Nor do I mean carving out a specific time to talk about actions specifically.

 I mean exploring improvements at contextually relevant points of the review process—improvements that might include preventing reoccurrence, enhancing reliability, or reducing future impact.